 Consult an Estate Planning Attorney

-Just so that you know what your rights are if you are cut out of a loved one’s will, you should immediately consult a qualified and knowledgeable estate planning/probate attorney, who knows the ins and outs of laws pertaining to wills, inheritance and probate.
+Just so that you know what your rights are if you are cut out of a loved one’s will, you should immediately consult a qualified and knowledgeable estate planning/probate attorney in Florida, who knows the ins and outs of laws pertaining to wills, inheritance and probate.
 The attorney will determine whether you have a case or not.
 If the attorney believes you have a case, the best option is to challenge the will.
 It may take time, money and effort to get the desired result, but it will be worthwhile – you will be protecting your legal rights.

 For further information or consultation, contact the Law Office of Michael Heider.
 We have expertise and experience in dealing with areas of estate planning, probate, wills and trust administration.